Akram-Hafaiedh/Akram-Hafaiedh/README.md

 ## Learning:

-- 🌱 Currently deepening my knowledge in Next.js/Nuxt.js to enhance my expertise in React-based frameworks.
+- 🌱 Currently deepening my knowledge in NestJS to enhance my expertise in JavaScript/TypeScript-based ecosystems.
 - 💡 Exploring new advancements in full stack development and staying updated on industry best practices.
 - 📚 Open to recommendations for books, courses, or resources that can contribute to my continuous learning journey.